Continued Professional Certification (CPC) Assessment

 • Human Physiology and Pathophysiology

-• Anesthesia Equipment and Technology
+• Anesthesia Equipment, Technology, and Safety

 It is closed book and you are given three hours to answer 150 questions.
 See the Assessment Overview page.

 Because the CPCA is not pass/fail, it does not impact your certification.
 It is designed to provide feedback on your strengths and weaknesses in different knowledge areas.
 Scores are measured against a defined performance standard to identify any areas where additional study is needed.

 Flexible Testing Options